 Evaluation of vehicle performance has been made considerably easier since the advent of GPS data logging.
 Traditional methods which called for the use of a fifth wheel or optical sensor added considerable complexity and time to a typical day's testing, but now VBOX equipment is employed to gather this information with a swiftness and ease that makes the job simple - whether it's just a few 0-60 runs, or something more complicated.

-Although all VBOX systems are supplied with analysis software, it may not even be necessary to make use of it as products such as the VBOX Mini output results on a screen; or live data can be viewed on a laptop or tablet PC.
+Although we offer free analysis software for all VBOX systems, it may not even be necessary to make use of it as products such as the VBOX Mini output results on a screen; or live data can be viewed on a laptop or tablet PC.
 For those wishing to extract results in greater detail all data is logged to flash media for later analysis.

 Vehicle and tyre manufacturers, tier one suppliers, tuners, aftermarket and fabrication companies use VBOX to assess the performance of their products.

 All RACELOGIC data logging equipment is able to perform acceleration tests to determine 0-60, 0-100mph, ¼ mile, VMAX, G-forces data.
-Data is logged to a memory card and can be analysed with the supplied VBOX Tools software.
+Data is logged to a memory card and can be analysed with the free VBOX Test Suite software.

 A Media Perspective